 Thus, unlike other drugs, Amiodarone did not go through the rigorous pre-approval, clinical trials required of most drugs.
 And despite repeated requests by the FDA, the manufacturers of Amiodarone have refused to perform such clinical trials since it was approved.

-Q: What is a Medication Guide?
-What is the purpose of a Medication Guide?
+What is a Medication Guide and What is its Purpose?

 The FDA requires Medication Guides to be distributed only with certain drugs when the Agency determines that: (1) certain information is necessary to prevent serious adverse effects; (2) patient decision-making should be informed by information about a known serious side effect with a product, or (3) patient adherence to directions for the use of a product are essential to its effectiveness.
 In this case, the serious, life threatening side effects associated with Amiodarone drove the FDA to require it be distributed with a Medication Guide.